PRE Breeding Approval – GRADING Stallions & Mares

 Horses participating in the Sections 9, 10, 11, 12, 13 and 14 shall provide proof as breeding stock, at any and all competitions where they participate.
 Horses in Sections 7 and 8 may participate throughout the year in the qualifiers for the World Championship without being considered APPROVED as breeding stock; however, said horses shall unfailingly be required to show proof when participating in the Final.
 In all cases, revisions shall be carried out prior to the reception of the horses at any competition.

 Purebred Spanish Horses (PREs) must be Approved for Breeding (referred to as ‘APTO’) by the Spanish Studbook at the Basic level and entered into the Permanent Register before they can be bred from.
-Any foals that are born from PRE horses that are not approved for breeding (NON-APTO) must be registered either as Partbred PREs or as Non-pedigree Register IV horses, depending upon the status of the other parent
+Any foals that are born from PRE horses that are not approved for breeding (NON-APTO) must be registered either as PRE FUSION HORSES Appendix-A or Appendix-B, or in the Appendix of the appropriate Register II Breed Studbook, depending upon the status of the other parent

 The process of Approval for Breeding is referred to as the Basic Grading and in Spain it is called Valoracion Basico.
 The evaluation of the young horses is done by an ANCCE LGPRE trained equine veterinary surgeon (referred to as the Delegate) who is in the full time employment of ANCCE LGPRE.
 Most of these vets spend every day working with PRE breeders in Spain, Inscribing foals or evaluating horses for Basic Grading.
 The Delegate is a different person each year; we don’t know who is coming until a few days before the event starts.

-1.Horses must have actually reached their THIRD Birthday or be older, ie. all horses born on or before 20th to 22nd AUGUST 2015 or earlier are eligible.
+1.Horses must have actually reached their THIRD Birthday or be older, ie. all horses born on or before 7th/8th SEPTEMBER 2017 or earlier are eligible.

 2a.
-The horse must be owned by a person who has an LGPRE BREEDER CODE.
-This ownership must be correct on the ANCCE LGPRE studbook (on www.lgancce.com) and should be correctly registered with BAPSH Ltd.
+The horse must be owned by a person who has an ANCCE-LGPRE BREEDER CODE.
+This ownership must be correct on the ANCCE-LGPRE studbook (Check your horse on www.lgancce.com) and should be correctly registered in the current owner’s name with BAPSH Ltd.

 2b.
-If you need to change the LGPRE ownership of your horse to your Breeder Code via the LGPRE Service 619 process then you MUST now allow 4 weeks to do so before you can book your Grading slot – NEW LGPRE Rules.
+If you need to change the ANCCE-LGPRE ownership of your horse to your Breeder Code via the ANCCE-LGPRE Service 619 process then you MUST now allow 4 weeks to do so before you can book your Grading slot – NEW LGPRE Rules.

 3.There are a number of conformation faults, any one of which will lead to automatic Failure of the Basic Grading.
+2019/2020 BASIC GRADING CRITERIA – DISQUALIFYING FAULTS etc .
 These are known as DISQUALIFYING FAULTS and are detailed in the accompanying article on GRADING CRITERIA, along with the VERY SERIOUS FAULTS, and the SERIOUS FAULTS.
 Please read through the GRADING CRITERIA and then have a good look at your horse and try to make an objective assessment of him or her regarding the presence/absence of any Disqualifying Faults before you apply to get your horse Graded.
 If you need any help or advice regarding Disqualifying faults please email the BAPSH Registrar with your question/s.

 VENUE & DATES

-The Annual Grading in the UK has historically taken place in the last week of May and has been located in several venues but in 2017 we CHANGED the format of the UK Grading, and it was a great success.
-This year, 2018 we will follow the same format with just ONE Venue in the Centre of the UK holding THREE Days of Grading Evaluations on the 20th, 21st & 22nd AUGUST 2018.
-The central Venue will allow more horses to be Graded each day.
+The Annual Grading in the UK has historically taken place in the last week of May and has been located in several venues but in 2017 we CHANGED the format of the UK Grading to ONE Central Venue and it was a great success, and we continue with the same format with just ONE Venue in the Centre of the UK holding Two Days of PRE Grading Evaluations from 7th & 8th SEPTEMBER 2020

-Applications after the 30th June 2018 may be accepted on a case by case assessment and are charged at a higher fee.
+Applications after the 30th June 2020 may be accepted on a case by case assessment up to the 10th August; applications received AFTER 30th June are charged at a higher fee – see details on the Booking Form.

 Information below is based on the 2017 Grading Certificate amended with the Updates as given at the last SICAB Studbook Meeting

-2. 2018 BASIC GRADING Criteria Colour Coded for FAULTS which shows a version of the Grading Assessment form with each level of Fault coloured in a different hatching.
+2. 2019/2020 BASIC GRADING Criteria Colour Coded for FAULTS which shows a version of the Grading Assessment form with each level of Fault coloured in a different hatching.
+This BAPSH created document has been highly commended as extremely helpful by the ANCCE-LGPRE and we recommend that you study it thoroughly.

 Naturally we all hope that our horses will have No Faults, but the perfect PRE doesn’t exist so it is important to realise that a good PRE with one or two Very Serious Defects can still be approved for Breeding.